 - The hose must still have a high loop if the garbage disposal is not connected to the dishwasher drain line.
 However, it will be connected to the drain line.
 The connection should be made before (above) the P-trap is located on the drain pipe.
 Sewer gasses can get into the dishwasher and create the smell of rotten food when it’s not.

-- The hose is connected up to the very top of your cabinet, just as it does in the high loop.
+- The hose is connected to the top of your cabinet, just as it does in the high loop.
 However, instead of using chains or tape to secure it, the hose is connected to an outlet at the rear and the back of the sink.
 If the drain fitting for the dishwasher has an air gap, an oblong knob is installed on top of the sink to let air in and block dirty sink water from draining into the dishwasher.
-In the simplest sense, the term “air gap” refers to similar to a dishwasher overflow, which stops airlocks from entering the pipe.
+In the simplest sense, the term “air gap” is similar to a dishwasher overflow, which stops airlocks from entering the pipe.

 - The same arrangement is used for the air gap to dispose of without garbage disposal.
-The hose will be connected through the air gap and later connected to the drainpipe just before the P-trap.
+The hose will be connected through the air gap and later to the drainpipe just before the P-trap.

 Most of the time, you notice the dishwasher isn’t draining.
 It is a simple fix and affordable.
 This is usually due to the garbage disposal being full and will not allow the water to drain through the machine, which is why it re-enters the lower part of the dish.
 If that’s not the case, the issue is likely caused by a kink or problem with the drain line or a blockage in the hose, drain, or even the air gap.
 If you are trying to figure out how to fix a dishwasher that is not draining, homeowners aren’t required to call a plumber if they follow the steps above.